 Project safety management risk encompasses product safety management risk as well as personnel safety management risk.
-With respect to product safety risk, the Company will systemise the relevant risk control mechanism so as to establish firmwide standardised risk management procedures.
-On the other hand, the Company will strengthen production quality control by performing regular safety inspections on its production and operational facilities as a preventive measure, and by seeking market supervision and taking timely actions to rectify existing problems to avoid adverse impact.
+With respect to product safety risk, on the one hand, the Company will conduct the relevant risk management and control work based on standardisation, standard process and systemisation so as to allow risk management and control to be based on unified standards in the future.
+On the other hand, the Company will strengthen production quality control by performing regular safety inspections on its production and operational facilities as a preventive measure, and by accepting market supervision actively and taking timely actions to rectify existing problems to avoid greater impact.

 With respect to personnel safety risk, each investment project in the Company's investment portfolio has a customised safety liability mechanism best suited to its operating environment.
 These safety liability mechanisms clearly define the assignment of duty and responsibility, and serve as the related performance evaluation guidelines.
-On top of that, the Company also provides regular operational safety training to its employees, and puts in place contingency plans to emergency events in order to ensure that such risks are effectively managed.
+On top of that, the Company also provides regular operational safety training to its employees, and puts in place contingency plans to emergency events in order to ensure that such risks are effectively controlled.